eiberham/carb-manager/README.md

   - Red: Carbs
   - Blue: Protein
   - Yellow: Fats
-- If you are unclear about something or want to run something by me, please feel free to shoot me an email.
+- If you are unclear about something or want to run something by the team, please feel free to reach out.
+We like to get a sense of how you would work/collaborate on a real task.
+- Send us over the GitHub URL when you are complete so we can check it out!

 ### Reusability